deanblacc/spar/README.md

 Spar is a card game (from ghana).
 Wrote this to learn how to design RESTful system.
 So far written only the server side code.
-Client side code for iOS, Android and the web is yet to be written.
+Client side code for iOS has been started and incompleted, Android and the web is yet to be written.

 ##Technologies Used
 #### Dropwizard